Hello and welcome to the Public Policy in the 21st Century (PP21C) course.

 - consider how logical reasoning fallacies are used to promote ideas

 - briefly consider a number of policy areas including climate change

 You are invited to view the material on this site for the purposes of private study.
 Note however that the lesson content is copyright and all rights are reserved.

 You will also find free extensive additional reading materials and references.
 These are open source and are not copyright or original to this course.
 However copyright is asserted in the presentation i.e. no screen shots for commercial purposes.

-I became a hard core wilderness activist at 17 and spent 10 years in the Green movement in Australia.
+I became a hard core wilderness activist at the age of 17 and spent 10 years in the Green movement in Australia.
 During that time I helped form a political party, ran for State Parliament, and spent too long at university – B.A. then Honours in environmental studies and some public policy studies at Masters level.
-I have spent nearly 20 years working in Government mostly in policy roles.
+I have spent 20 years working in Government mostly in policy roles.
 That has included the Department of Premier and Cabinet policy unit, and the Federal Environment Department (DSEWPAC).
 Among other topics I have researched and lobbied extensively on Defence issues, working closely with independent think tank Air Power Australia.
 In short – I have sat on both sides of the desk and been involved in every part of the policy cycle.